FreeMarker Document Templates for TrueContext Data

 • If only Inspector is answered:

-The name of the inspector is LaStrade.
+The name of the inspector is Lestrade.

 • If only SeniorTechnician is answered: